MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-application-gateway-v2.md

 ---
-title: Deploy Azure Application Gateway v2 using Terraform to direct web traffic
+title: Deploy an Azure Application Gateway v2 using Terraform to direct web traffic
 description: In this article, you learn how to use Terraform to create an Azure Application Gateway that directs web traffic to virtual machines in a backend pool.
 keywords: azure, devops, terraform, application gateway ms.topic: how-to